Simtokha Dzong, the oldest Dzong in Bhutan was built to subdue an evil spirit that was harassing the travelers of the region.

 - The Zhabdrung regained control when the main building caught fire and the roof collapsed, killing the invaders and restored its structure.

-Get amazed by the beauty of Simtokha Dzong-
+Get amazed by the beauty of Simtokha Dzong-You can explore here-

 - Painting on the right-hand side of the entrance